Blueberry: Growing regions

 Significant production of highbush blueberries occurs in British Columbia, Maryland, Western Oregon, Michigan, New Jersey, North Carolina, and Washington.
 The production of southern highbush varieties occurs in California, as varieties originating from University of Florida, Connecticut, New Hampshire, North Carolina State University and Maine have been introduced.

-Peru, Spain, and Mexico also have significant production, as of 2018 (see Production).
+Peru, Spain, and Mexico also have significant production, as of 2023 (see Production).

 United States

 In 2018, Oregon produced the most cultivated blueberries, recording 131 e6lb, an amount slightly exceeding the production by Washington.
 In descending order of production volume for 2017, other major producers were Georgia, Michigan, New Jersey, California, and North Carolina.

 Hammonton, New Jersey, claims to be the "Blueberry Capital of the World", with over 80% of New Jersey's cultivated blueberries coming from this town.
-Every year the town hosts a large festival which draws thousands of people to celebrate the fruit.
+Every year the town hosts a large festival, which draws thousands of people to celebrate the fruit.

 Maine is known for its wild blueberries, but the state's lowbush (wild) and highbush blueberries combined account for 10% of all blueberries grown in North America.
-Some 44000 ha are farmed, but only half this acreage is harvested each year due to variations in pruning practices.
+Some 44000 ha are farmed, but only half of this acreage is harvested each year due to variations in pruning practices.
 The wild blueberry is the official fruit of Maine.

 Canada

-Canadian production of wild and cultivated blueberries in 2015 was 166,000 tonnes valued at $262 million, the largest fruit crop produced nationally accounting for 29% of all fruit value.

-British Columbia was the largest Canadian producer of cultivated blueberries, yielding 70,000 tonnes in 2015, the world's largest production of blueberries by region.
+Canadian production of wild and cultivated blueberries in 2024 was 165,608 tonnes, the country's second-largest fruit crop (after apples).
+British Columbia was the largest Canadian producer of cultivated (highbush) blueberries, yielding 94% of the total national production in 2024.

-Atlantic Canada contributes approximately half of the total North American wild/lowbush annual production with New Brunswick having the largest in 2015, an amount expanding in 2016.
-Nova Scotia, Prince Edward Island and Québec are also major producers.
-Nova Scotia recognizes the wild blueberry as its official provincial berry, with the town of Oxford, Nova Scotia known as the Wild Blueberry Capital of Canada.
+With Quebec as the leading producer (47% of total) of wild (lowbush) blueberries, Atlantic Canada contributed the other half of the total Canadian production from New Brunswick (26%), Nova Scotia (17%), and Prince Edward Island (10%) in 2024.
+The town of Oxford, Nova Scotia is known as the Wild Blueberry Capital of Canada.

-Québec is a major producer of wild blueberries, especially in the regions of Saguenay-Lac-Saint-Jean (where a popular name for inhabitants of the regions is bleuets, or "blueberries") and Côte-Nord, which together provide 40% of Québec's total provincial production.
-This wild blueberry commerce benefits from vertical integration of growing, processing, frozen storage, marketing and transportation within relatively small regions of the province.
+Québec production of lowbush blueberries occurs especially in the regions of Saguenay-Lac-Saint-Jean (where a popular name for inhabitants of the regions is bleuets, or "blueberries") and Côte-Nord, which together provide 40% of Québec's total provincial production.
+This wild blueberry commerce benefits from vertical integration of growing, processing, frozen storage, marketing, and transportation within relatively small regions of the province.
 On average, 80% of Québec wild blueberries are harvested on farms (21 e6kg), the remaining 20% being harvested from public forests (5 e6kg).
 Some 95% of the wild blueberry crop in Québec is frozen for export out of the province.

 Europe

-Highbush blueberries were first introduced to Germany, Sweden and the Netherlands in the 1930s, and have since been spread to numerous other countries of Europe.
+Highbush blueberries were first introduced to Germany, Sweden, and the Netherlands in the 1930s, and have since been spread to numerous other countries of Europe.
 V. corymbosum only began to be cultivated in Romania in a few years leading up to 2018 and rapidly increased in production and sales in that time (as with berries in general).
 As of 2018 it remains relatively unmolested by pests and diseases (see Diseases below).